I received the news about an hour after the Pappy Van Winkle’s bottles arrived at my local liquor store.

-When I got to Habersham Beverage the cashier said I was one of the “lottery winners” and someone went to the back and got my bottle of 20-year Pappy Van Winkle.
-They presented it to me in a nice red velvet bag and I felt like a “winner” with a secret.
+When I got to the store the cashier said I was one of the “lottery winners” -- and someone went to the back and got me my first bottle of 20-year Pappy Van Winkle.